ivan-paleo/imaging-reports/README.md

 Different fields to fill in appear depending on instrument used and on the acquisition modes applied.

+### Axio Imager.Z2 Vario + LSM 800 MAT
+There are many settings related to EDF, stitching and 3D topography.
+In most cases, default values can be used.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_pre-proc_LSM.png"><br>
 >    <i>Pre-processing tab for the Axio Imager.Z2 Vario + LSM 800 MAT.</i>
 ></p>

+### Smartzoom 5
-Specific to the Smartzoom 5, only settings related to stitching require input.
+Only settings related to stitching require input.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_pre-proc_SZ.png"><br>
 >    <i>Pre-processing tab for the Smartzoom 5.</i>
 ></p>

-For the Axio Scope.A1 and Axio Lab.A1: Pre-processing settings cannot be reported yet.
+### Axio Scope.A1 and Axio Lab.A1
+Pre-processing settings cannot be reported yet.
 WIP.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_pre-proc_AS-AL.png"><br>